drandrewthomas/Python3-3D-photos-utilities-and-library/photos3d/readme.md

 The files here are the main Photos3D library code modules.
 The modules are:

 * anaglyph.py - Functions for loading and manipulating anaglyph images.
+* image.py - Functions for operations on images or pairs of them.
+* jpegtool.py - Functions for analysing jpeg-based files and carrying out low-level operations on them.
 * sbs.py - Functions for loading and manipulating side-by-side images.
-* image.py - Functions for operations on images or pairs of them.